-Most funded students work as graduate assistants to the department faculty members, though some may choose instead to apply for paid positions with American Sociological Review, which is edited in the department.
+Most funded students work as graduate assistants to the department faculty members.
 To support themselves beyond the usual five years of graduate assistant funding, students may work as research assistants to faculty members in sociology or in other parts of the University, or teach at Vanderbilt or in other local colleges.
-Students also benefit from numerous internal funding opportunities, such as dissertation-year fellowships from the Robert Penn Warren Center for the Humanities; summer research awards from the College of Arts and Science; small research grants from the Department of Sociology; and travel grants from the Graduate School Students are also encouraged to compete for national external graduate fellowships sponsored by the National Science Foundation, the Ford Foundation, the Jacob Javits Foundation, the American Association of University Women, and the American Sociological Association.
+Students also benefit from small research grants from the Department of Sociology, dissertation enhancement grants and professional development and training grants from the Russell G. Hamilton Graduate Leadership Institute, and other internal funding opportunities within Vanderbilt.
+Students are also encouraged to compete for national external graduate fellowships sponsored by the Ford Foundation, the Jacob Javits Foundation, the American Association of University Women, the National Academy of Education, the Spencer Foundation and the American Sociological Association.

 * University Tuition Scholarships are service-free awards that pay all or part of tuition costs.
 The following graduate awards are normally supplemented by a full University Tuition Scholarship, which usually includes student health insurance coverage: University Fellowships, Graduate Teaching Assistantships, Graduate Research Assistantships, Traineeships, and Teacher Training Awards.